GabJaJ/GabJaJ/README.md

 -
 - 🔎  I’m interested in share knowledge!
 -
-- 💻  I’m currently learning all about this and wanna improve abilities.
+- 💻  Always learning new ways to improve my skills.
 -
 - 📫  How to reach me: gabrieljaj@gmail.com
 -